 7 Savings Tips for College Students

+As summer comes to an end, college students are getting ready to head back to campus.
+Along with class schedules, many college students are also looking for how to learn how to save money too!
 There are so many ways for college students to save!
-With a little forethought and effort… your student loans will be the only debt waiting for you after graduation.
+With a little forethought and effort… your student loans will be the only debt (if that!) waiting for you after graduation.
 Check out these 7 savings tips for college students to get you saving in the right direction.

 Times have changed since I was in college and bought my books at the college bookstore- and hoped there were some cheaper used versions still left.
 Now there are Textbook Rental companies that help you save!
 You could also check out e-reader options too (see Prime Student below!) or even see if a local library has a few copies.

 College kids seem to love a thrift store find.
 And consignment and resale shops are not just for baby items.
 Look through your closet to see if you have an items you don’t wear anymore- or maybe just not your current style.
 Take them to a consignment shop like Plato’s Closet or send them into online resale site like ThredUP.
 Then use the money you earned to buy something new.
 See more of my tips for saving on clothes here.

 For those not on a dining plan, start to learn how to be a savvy grocery shopper.
 Even if you don’t want to use paper coupons, there are so many apps to help you save money on those grocery purchase.
 Even consider getting a crockpot (mom might have an old one, or could be a thrift store find).
 Throw the ingredients in before class and you have chili for the big game!